lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

       content: https://lazarkulasevic.github.io/blog/preprocessing-css-generate-utility-classes-using-sass/featured.png
 ---

 When it comes to styling, you know what I really like?
 Utility classes!
 All the boring stuff about styling such as spacing, coloring, text formatting, etc. can be easily handled by using a utility class (e.g., `m-sm` – margin small, `color-primary`, `font-lg` – font-size large).
-As it turned out, I'm not the sole fan of this approach to CSS architecture.
+What surprised me is that I'm not the sole fan of this approach to CSS architecture.
 There are lots of devs out there preferring small and single-purpose classes than large semantic ones.
 This movement in front-end is named _Atomic CSS_, and it is gaining on velocity as we speak.

-Including these in your project can be easily done by including a CSS library such as Bootstrap, TailwindCSS or any other that provides utility classes out of the box.
+Including utility classes (also called _helpers_) in your project can be easily done by installing a CSS library such as Bootstrap, TailwindCSS or any other that provides utility classes out of the box.
 However, from my perspective, this approach is not recommended when you just want to use spacing helpers, because they usually come as a _secondary feature_.
 You will end up installing the whole package with all its components and features and use only a small fraction.
 This may produce a negative effect to your bundle size and app performance accordingly.

 Since we are going to write our own utility classes, we now have the power to dictate the nomenclature.
 However, I wouldn't get too creative about these, because the name should be as short as possible, uniform and yet intuitive enough to be easily memorable.